Lilies are highly toxic to cats, resulting in acute kidney failure, even a small bite is enough to kill a cat and all parts of the lily are toxic.

-These flowers are now very popular in floral arrangements but while we may admire their beauty, they are deadly to cats.
+Lilies are popular in floral arrangements but while we may admire their beauty, they are deadly to cats.
 Cat owners need to be aware that having these flowers in your home can prove fatal.
-Lilies are a nephrotoxin (toxins affecting the kidneys) which causes acute kidney failure due to death of the renal epithelial cells.
+Lilies are a nephrotoxin, which are toxins affecting the kidneys, causing acute kidney failure due to death of the renal epithelial cells.

 If you suspect your cat has eaten any, immediate veterinary attention is absolutely vital.

-Lilies of the genera Lilium and Hemerocallisare known to be toxic to cats.
+Lilies of the genera Lilium and Hemerocallisare toxic to cats.
 I am including images of some common toxic lilies to make identification easier.

 Common species include: